Ylianst/ESP-IQ2020/documentation/protocol.md

 # Freshwater IQ

 Freshwater Salt System and Freshwater IQ modules are different.
 The Freshwater Salt System module will send current thru the water to create chlorine, the IQ module will monitors Ph and Chlorine levels in the hot tub.
 The IQ module uses addresses `0x37` on the RS485 bus.
-The most common command is the IQ2020 controller polling for data like this:
+The most common command is the IQ2020 controller polling for data : using command `0x23D5` like this:
 ```
 <-- 37 01 40 23D500
 <-- 01 37 80 23D5000000003234313130304E30A76EBD3915FF7E9C30303744000000040000000400000004000031500000271000002710000007E2000007E2